kalendar/assessments/srl/strategies/help_seeking/low.md

 To guide you in becoming more proficient in help-seeking, we give you three options below: **Learn**, **See**, or **Do**.
 Click on as many of these buttons as you want.

-1. Click on the **Learn** button to read more about what help-seeking is and why it is important
+1. Click on the **Learn** button to read more about what help-seeking is and why it is important.
-2. Click on the **See** button to read more in-depth cases
+2. Click on the **See** button to read in-depth cases about help-seeking.
 3. Click on the **Do** button to learn about strategies to help you get the support you need.